okruz/BSplinebasis/readme/convergence.md

 * **red:** double precision
 * **blue:** quadruple precision (using `boost::multiprecision::cpp_bin_float_quad`)

 The horizontal lines mark the epsilons for the two data types, respectively.
-All calculations where performed on a quadratic grid stretching over `-15 <= x <= 15` and using `n` basis functions.
+All calculations were performed on a quadratic grid stretching over `-15 <= x <= 15` and using `n` basis functions.

 ![Accuracy](accuracy.png?raw=true "Accuracy")